GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 ### Avro data block
 After the header, the avro file consists of data blocks, or rows.
 Each data block contains encoded data as specified by the header schema.
-At the end of each block is the `sync marker` - so that we can tell where one block ends and another begins.
+At the end of each block is the `sync marker` - so we can tell where one block ends and another begins.

----

-The fact that Avro files are designed this way means that they're very good at being sliced into pieces and stitched back together again.
-As long as you know the schema and the sync marker, the data blocks can both be _read_ and _written_ independently.
+As we also have another concepts called blocks later on, I'll sometimes be referring to the avro data blocks as _rows_.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/avro-file.jpg" />
+The general structure of an avro file
 </div>

+The fact that Avro files are designed this way means that they're very good at being sliced into pieces and stitched back together again.
+As long as you know the schema and the sync marker, the data blocks can both be _read_ and _written_ independently.

 We'll be using that property to construct a storage that efficiently handles handles both incremental updates, and partial reads of these files.